|

 Is every race different?

-No, sometimes previous races are repeated.
-Race/LA sells out quickly since space is very limited.
-For this reason, you won't find too many specific details about previous races on our website - we may be planning to do them again sometime soon.
+Usually, but sometimes previous races are repeated.
+For this reason, you won't find too many specific details about previous races on our website as they may be repeated again in the future.